hexaxsoftwares/houx.js/README.md

 </ButtonCounter>
 ```
 The `hx-fragment` expects/requires no params .
-Available from the global hexax as `Build` if need be of compiling it using the `el` render and hyperscript functions
+Available from the global houx as `Build` if need be of compiling it using the `el` render and hyperscript functions

 3. ***`<hx-for />`:***